missly55/Project/README.md

 - **Solution**:
    To resolve this, I used the macOS terminal to navigate to the directory where the installation image was saved.
 The following steps were taken:
 1. Navigating to the Download Directory:
 I opened the terminal and used the cd command to move into the "Downloads" folder where the OPNsense image was located.
 The command used was:
+cd ~/Downloads
+bunzip2 opnsense-image.bz2

-2. Decompressing the .bz2 File:
+3. Decompressing the .bz2 File:
 Once inside the correct directory, I ran the bunzip2 command to decompress the .bz2 file, which extracted the ISO image file needed for the installation:

 This step successfully extracted the OPNsense installation image, allowing me to proceed with creating a bootable installation drive or using the image in a virtual environment.

-### Issue 2: Network Configuration Issue in Ubuntu
-- **Problem**: After configuring the network in VirtualBox, Ubuntu did not recognize changes when using `ifconfig` to view the inet of the pfsense machine.
-- **Solution**:
-   - Verified that the network adapter in VirtualBox was correctly set up.
-   - Restarted the network services in Ubuntu:

 ## What I Accomplished
 - **Network Security Setup**: Successfully set up Ubuntu and pfSense (or OPNsense) to create a virtualized network environment.